 Several vaccinations such as tetanus and pertussis require booster shots at regular intervals.
 The flu vaccination requires a yearly shot to account for changing viruses and waning immunity.
-The shingles vaccination is given after the age of sixty.
+The shingles vaccine is given to people over the age of sixty.

 Seeing your doctor at regular intervals also allows for regular discussions about your lifestyle to take place.
-Significant improvements to your health can be made by improving your diet, exercise regimen, limiting your alcohol intake, and quitting smoking.
+Significant improvements to your health can be made by improving your diet, partaking in regular exercise, limiting your alcohol intake, and quitting smoking.
 It is also a good time to discuss aspects of your mental health, and see how well you are coping with life on a day-to-day basis.

 5. Be More Than A Number - Give Your Doctor A Chance To Know The Real You